behroozsepehry/exercise-solver/README.md

   ...
 }
 ```

+(This is an example structure; actual exercises and values are defined in config.json)

 * Categories: Array of eligible category strings.
 Eligibility is specified per-exercise (not automatically based on equipment).
 * Activations: Object with floats in `[0,1]` for valid muscle names.
 Only activations ≥ `0.1` are considered to keep the model efficient.